VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 ```
 6. Selection sort.

-The selection sort is inefficient sorting algorithm for large arrays.
+The selection sort is inefficient sorting algorithm for medium and large arrays.

 To call the selection sort with the static method you have to write: